 - Metropolitan and participating water agencies make no representation or warranty relating to services, products or devices, including any hazardous substances that may be contained in the product or device.
 The application form for a rebate is for rebate measures and purchases only.

-- Applicant waives and release Metropolitan, participating agencies, and their contractors or agents from any and all claims and causes of action arising out of the installation and use of services, products and devices pursuant to the Turf Removal Rebate Program.
+- Applicant waives and releases Metropolitan, participating agencies, and their contractors or agents from any and all claims and causes of action arising out of the installation and use of services, products and devices pursuant to the Landscape Transformation Rebate Program.

 - A reduced water bill is not guaranteed.